Download the all-new Republic app:

 Advertisement

-“We express strong dissatisfaction and firm opposition to it and have lodged solemn complaints with Canadian side," Zhao told reporters Monday at a daily briefing.
+“We express strong dissatisfaction and firm opposition to it and have lodged solemn complaints with the Canadian side," Zhao told reporters Monday at a daily briefing.

-Protests against Hong Kong and mainland Chinese governments swelled last year, and Beijing clamped down on expressions of anti-government sentiment in city with a new national security law that took effect June 30.
+Protests against the Hong Kong and mainland Chinese governments swelled last year, and Beijing clamped down on expressions of anti-government sentiment in the city with a new national security law that took effect June 30.

-At news conference, Cong also flatly rejected Canadian Prime Minister Justin Trudeau’s assertion that China is engaging in coercive diplomacy by imprisoning two Canadian men in retaliation for arrest of a Chinese Huawei executive on an American extradition warrant. executive, Meng Wanzhou, is living under house arrest in Vancouver while her case wends through a British Columbia court.
+At the news conference, Cong also flatly rejected Canadian Prime Minister Justin Trudeau’s assertion that China is engaging in coercive diplomacy by imprisoning two Canadian men in retaliation for the arrest of a Chinese Huawei executive on an American extradition warrant.
+The executive, Meng Wanzhou, is living under house arrest in Vancouver while her case wends through a British Columbia court.

-In December 2018, China imprisoned two Canadian men, Michael Kovrig and Michael Spavor, and charged m with undermining China's national security.
+In December 2018, China imprisoned two Canadian men, Michael Kovrig and Michael Spavor, and charged them with undermining China's national security.
 Convicted Canadian drug smuggler Robert Schellenberg was also sentenced to death in a sudden retrial shortly after Meng’s arrest.

 16:22 IST, October 19th 2020